raval-64/spell-checker/README.md

 # spell-checker
-spelling correction with python library.
+spelling correction with python libraries like spellchecker and textblob.